 Annie: Lonnie, you've done many expeditions in the Arctic.
 How does the Full North Pole expedition compare to some of your other expeditions?

-Lonnie: Hands down the Full North Pole Expedition is the hardest trip anyone could ever do.
+Lonnie: Hands down the Full North Pole Expedition is the hardest expedition anyone could ever do.
 Even my winter Denali climb was more of a mental game.
 The North Pole is a steady physical and mental challenge 24 hours a day for months.
 You've got to have your wits about you all the time.

 Annie: We get many emails from people interested in this expedition.
 Most of them don't have any sense of the physical, mental or logistical challenges involved.
 Having successfully completed this expedition twice you are intimately familiar with it.
 What would you rank as the top three challenges?